developer-zebra/developer-zebra-site/src/stagenow/3-1/gettingstarted/index.md

 9. The operator uses the Workstation Tool to select the profile published by the administrator required for device deployment.

-10. The operator prints the staging bar code(s) or generates the NFC tag provided for the profile.
+10. The operator prints the staging barcode(s) or generates the NFC tag provided for the profile.

-11. The operator uses the StageNow Client on the device to scan the bar code or read the NFC tag, deploying the profile information to that device.
+11. The operator uses the StageNow Client on the device to scan the barcode or read the NFC tag, deploying the profile information to that device.

 ### StageNow Wizards
 StageNow offers the following Wizards for creating profiles to configure mobile devices within the enterprise: